-103. Even if the data retention and disclosure would be seen as pursuing a legitimate interest in preventing crime, the RAA must still be tested for 'necessity.'
+107. Even if the data retention and disclosure would be seen as pursuing a legitimate interest in preventing crime, the RAA must still be tested for 'necessity.'
 The ECtHR has generally held that the notion of necessity implies two things:

-- (1) that an interference corresponds to a pressing social need, 168 - (2) that it is proportionate to the legitimate aim pursued.
-169
+- (1) that an interference corresponds to a pressing social need, - (2) that it is proportionate to the legitimate aim pursued.
+173

-104. Such prolonged data retention and public disclosure policy thus could only be justified if is not disproportionate to the aim pursued.
+108. Such prolonged data retention and public disclosure policy thus could only be justified if is not disproportionate to the aim pursued.
 The ECJ has stated that an interference with fundamental rights must be "appropriate for attaining the legitimate objectives pursued by the legislation at issue and do not exceed the limits of what is appropriate and necessary in order to achieve those objectives."
 Highlighting the role of personal data protection as a fundamental right, the ECJ has generally accepted that "derogations and limitations in relation to personal data must apply only in so far as strictly necessary."

-105. As the Article 29 Data Protection Working Party, which is made up of a representative from the data protection authority of each EU member state, noted: "Taking into account the diversity of these registrars in terms of size and technical and organizational security measures, and the chance of data breaches causing adverse effects to individuals holding a domain name, the benefits of this proposal seems disproportionate to the risk for individuals and their rights to the protection of their personal data".
+109. As the Article 29 Data Protection Working Party noted: "Taking into account the diversity of these registrars in terms of size and technical and organizational security measures, and the chance of data breaches causing adverse effects to individuals holding a domain name, the benefits of this proposal seems disproportionate to the risk for individuals and their rights to the protection of their personal data".

-106. In this regard, the RAA rules seem to be disproportionate principles passed into a binding private contractual agreement.
-To serve the global public interest it is therefore
+110. In this regard, the RAA rules seem to be disproportionate principles passed into a binding private contractual agreement.
+To serve the global public interest it is therefore important to review these rules to find a balance that better serves a more holistic public interest.